 **This article contains spoilers for the aforementioned three games.**

-Journey is one such game.
-I’ve already written about how there is a story told within the gameplay that keeps me questioning but engaged, leads me to form a strong bond with my companion despite our limited communication, and makes me excited to move forward on our expedition together even if I don't know why we're doing it.
+I’ve already written about how in Journey, there is a story told within the gameplay that keeps me questioning but engaged, leads me to form a strong bond with my companion despite our limited communication, and makes me excited to move forward on our expedition together even if I don't know why we're doing it.
 All of this is achieved without a word ever being uttered by any character or creature within the varied climates the player gets to explore.

 Journey’s story is there at the forefront more or less: you need to reach the mountain.
 But little else is explicitly revealed.
 Why are you on this mission?
 It’s never made clear, but then again, the why isn’t really the point of the game, is it?
 Sorry for the unavoidable titular reference, but the whole point of the thing is really the… journey after all.
 (Though there are those who have tried to break it down in great detail, if you're into that sort of thing.)